mirzasalem/fastapi-ecommerce-backend/README.md

-⚠️ This project is currently a **work in progress**.
-Features are under development, so please check back for updates.
 # FastAPI E-Commerce Backend

 A **complete E-Commerce Backend API** built using **FastAPI**, implementing real-world backend features including authentication, email verification, business management, product CRUD operations, and image upload handling.